anevsky/study/bigdata/hadoop/yarn/keywords-extractor/README.txt

 =========
 Notes
 =========
+Application uses Java 8 features and is expected to be build with JDK 1.8

 Implemented features:
 1) Client starts ApplicationMaster on one of the nodes
 2) ApplicationMaster allocates a number of containers.
 Number of containers is equal or less than number of containers